DB: Legislative framework for commercial superfunds

 - Why this is important

 Commercial DB superfunds provide an important endgame option for DB schemes.
 At the moment they operate under an interim guidance and assessment framework established by the Pensions Regulator.
-The Bill and the regulations made under it will provide certainty in the form of a legislative regime.
+The Act and the regulations made under it will provide certainty in the form of a legislative regime.

 - Current position and projected timings